- Refer

 - Based on the type of work that a SQL statement performs in a DBMS, it can be categorized as follows:

-a) Data Definition Language (DDL) Statement: Examples are CREATE TABLE
+a) Data Definition Language (DDL) Statement: Examples are CREATE TABLE,

-ALTER TABLE
+ALTER TABLE.

-b) Data Manipulation Language (DML) Statement: SELECT
+b) Data Manipulation Language (DML) Statement: SELECT, INSERT, UPDATE,

 DELETE

-d) Transaction Control Language (TCL) Statement: COMMIT
+d) Transaction Control Language (TCL) Statement: COMMIT, ROLLBACK,

 SAVEPOINT

-interface represents a SQL Statement in a Java program.
+- An instance of the STATEMENT interface represents a SQL Statement in a Java program.
 Java

 uses three different interfaces to represent SQL statements in different formats:

-: If you have a SQL statement in the form of a string, you can use a
+a) Statement: If you have a SQL statement in the form of a string, you can use a

-object to execute it.
+Statement object to execute it.
 The SQL statement may or may not return a result set.

-statement returns a result set with zero or more records.
+Typically, a SELECT statement returns a result set with zero or more records.
 The SQL

 statements in the string format are compiled each time they are executed.

-, if you want to
+b) PreparedStatement: You can use a PreparedStatement, if you want to

 precompile a